drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 SRS lists detailed software requirements that must be met to develop the system such as functional requirements, design constraint and non-functional attributes.

 - **System Design Document (SDD)**</br>
+SDD provides a complete overview of system architecture and user interface.
+It also describes each module clearly.

 - **System Testing Document (STD)**</br>
 SDD outlines test strategy, test scenarios and test cases.
 It also records test data which is needed to validate certain features and expected outputs.